 To make sure you're on track with your studies, your teachers and Personal Tutor will check your progress throughout your program.
 You'll receive two progress reports each semester, and you’ll take two practice tests each term – the results of which will help you keep track of your grades.
 You'll also have a one-to-one session every two months with your Personal Tutor, who will discuss your progress and offer help if you need it.

 Yes!
 You are expected to attend every class on your timetable, and to make sure you arrive on time.
 Your teachers will monitor your attendance every day, and any absences will be followed up by the Academic Support team and Student Services.

 To perform well in class, you need to attend every lesson – and we want to help you reach your full potential.
-If you do not meet the attendance requirements, you will be expected to meet with your Programme Managers to work on a personalised plan to help you improve.
+If you do not meet the attendance requirements, you will be expected to meet with your Program Managers to work on a personalized plan to help you improve.

 How and when will I receive my timetable?

-Your academic timetable is created by the Academic Support Team at the INTO Centre and will include classes for each of your course modules.
-The modules shown in your timetable are dependent on the pathway programme you choose.
+Your academic timetable is created by the Academic Support Team at the INTO Center and will include classes for each of your course modules.
+The modules shown in your timetable are dependent on the pathway program you choose.

-You will be able to find your timetable during induction week, when it will be pinned to the notice boards around the Centre.
+You'll be able to find your timetable during induction week, when it will be pinned to the notice boards around the Center.
 You’ll also receive a copy via email once your email address has been set up during your second week.